LoyolaLawTech/Class-Documents/2019/homework/homework1-servers.md

 2. Navigate to your home directory
 3. Create a new directory within your home directory entitled homework
 4. Switch into the homework directory and create a new file called my_schedule
 5. Write a document in vim which contains your class schedule for this semester.
-It can be in any format, you like, just as long as it is readable.
+It can be in any format you like, just as long as it is readable.
 6. Save the file and exit the server.